The

 Weekend

-This weekend invites Lexington—across generations—to reflect, rejoice, and reckon with Wilson’s powerful legacy through performance, music, and collective remembrance.
+The weekend invited Lexington—across generations—to reflect, rejoice, and reckon with Wilson’s powerful legacy through performance, music, and collective remembrance.

 “[August Wilson] already wrote a masterpiece.
 And you really don’t know how it’s going to work until you get it in front of an audience.”